excid3/rails/guides/source/getting_started.md

 ### Finding Records

-What if want to find one specific record?
-The `find` class method can be used to look up a single record by ID.
+What if we want to find one specific record?

+We can do this by using the `find` class method to look up a single record by ID.
+Call the method and pass in the specific ID by using the following code:

 ```irb
 store(dev)> Product.find(1)